-Total operating revenue will increase by R 150.7 million for the 2016/17 financial year when compared to 2015/16financial year.
+Total operating revenue will increase by R 260.5 million for the 2016/17 financial year when compared to current financial year.

-Total operating expenditure for the 2016/17 financial year has been appropriated at R 2.
-818 million and translates into a non-cash budgeted deficit after capital transfers of R 170.
-1 million.
-When compared to the 2015/16 Budget, operational expenditure has grown by R 104.1 million.
-The operating deficit for the two outer years steadily decrease to R 1105.1 million in 2017/18 and R 51.7 million in 2018/19.
+Total operating expenditure for the 2016/17 financial year has been appropriated at R 2 947 million and translates into a non-cash budgeted deficit after capital transfers of R 184.2 million.
+When compared to the 2015/16 Budget; operational expenditure has grown by R 203.6 million.
+The operating deficit for the two outer years steadily decrease to R 168 million and then to R 152 million.

-The capital budget of R 134.6 million for 2016/17 is slightly more than the R 128.9 million for 2015/16.
+The capital budget of R 122 million for 2016/17 is slightly less than the R 128.9 million for 2015/16.
 The bulk of the capital programs will be funded from Government grants and transfers.
 The municipality does not intend to source more borrowing for capital expenditure in the coming financial year and provision was made for R 10 million Council funded capital in the coming financial year.